pandita21-r/practice-repository/java/inheritance/notes.md

 - Cat is an Animal
 - Car is a Vehicle

-### If this sentence doesn’t make sense, then inheritance is wrong.
+### If this sentence doesn’t make sense, then inheritance is wrong!
 - This is part of inheritance design rules.